 The Rumbach Synagogue was built in the 1870s and designed by Otto Wagner.
 Similar to the Dohány Street Synagogue, the Rumbach Synagogue was designed in a Moorish Style, and its octagonal structure is a tribute to the octagonal Dome of the Rock in Jerusalem.

-In 1941, the Rumbach Synagogue was converted into an internment camp, and then in 1994, the synagogue became part of the Ghetto.
+In 1941, the Rumbach Synagogue was converted into an internment camp, and then in 1944, the synagogue became part of the Ghetto.
 The Rumbach Synagogue ceased operations in the 1950s and was later reopened in 2021 after extensive restoration work.

 The Rumbach Synagogue hosts concerts and events and also serves as an exhibition space for the Jewish Museum.

-Hidden Treasures Tour
+Hidden Treasures Tours

 I selected the “Dohany Synagogue & Rumbach Synagogue & Jewish District” tour, which costs 45 Euros and is approximately 2 hours.
 The first half of the tour focuses on the Dohány Street Synagogue, the Holocaust Cemetery, the memorials found in the Raoul Wallenberg Memorial Garden, and the Heroes’ Temple.
 The second portion includes a walking tour of the former Ghetto and stops at the Carl Lutz Memorial and the Rumbach Synagogue.
 Overall, the tour was well-organized and very informative.
 The only downside was that participants were not given some time to walk around the Tree of Life to view the engraved leaves.
 We only viewed the memorial from a distance.